everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2023.03.171513

+### Bug Fixes
+ETD-870 [portfolios] Stake / Unstake trx - impact on calculations.
+ETD-873 [portfolios] Stake error calculation.
+ETD-896 [transactions] Changing the transaction type does not update the unit price currency.
+ETD-902 [portfolios] Abnormal values in an open position caused by multiplication.

 ## Version 2023.03.141526

 **The optimization results in 2-3 times faster loading of rates.
 This has a positive impact on reducing the time required to calculate portfolio results.**